Optimizing Performance in Lower Risk Betterment Portfolios

 Figure 3.
 Drawdowns in performance

-The above chart shows the largest drawdowns in performance from Sept 9, 2013 (the first date both funds SHV and NEAR were in existence) to 5/23/2018.
+The above chart shows the largest drawdowns in performance from Sept 30, 2013—the first date both funds SHV and NEAR, which is used as a historical proxy for JPST—were in existence) to 11/14/2019.
 Performance is net of fund-level fees and does not include any management fees from Betterment.
 Dividends are assumed to be reinvested.
-The composite portfolio (blue) is assumed to be rebalanced daily at closing prices to maintain a 80% SHV, 20% NEAR weighting.
+The composite portfolio (blue) is assumed to be rebalanced daily at closing prices to maintain a 80% SHV, 20% JPST weighting.
+JPST fund inception was in May, 2017.
+For returns data in May, 2017 and earlier, we use returns from a comparable fund, NEAR.
+JPST replaced NEAR as our U.S. short-term investment-grade bond fund in Dec, 2019.
 Data: xIgnite.

 Using 30-day historical yields to inform future yields